romansavrulin/lsd_slam/README.md

 # 7. TODOS

- * remove dependencies on TCLAP and Pangolin.
+ * remove dependencies on TCLAP and Pangolin?
 Trying to minimize the dependencies/design decisions built into this core repo  and move them to "application" repos.
 I will retain g3log for logging and g2o.
+ * Make a conan package for g2o.
+Rebuilding it everytime I rebuild lsd_slam is already old...